MCAT Physical Chemistry Tutor: Chem/Phys Section Topics & Strategies

 Biochemistry (~25%)

-Distribution note: Approximately 5% of questions test your knowledge of research design, data interpretation, and basic statistics.
-These skills are woven into the science passages rather than tested as a standalone topic.
+Distribution note: About 5% of questions cover research design, data reading, and basic statistics.
+These skills are built into the science passages rather than tested on their own.

 How Physics & Chemistry Are Tested in Biological Contexts

-If you are accustomed to straightforward textbook problems — plug in a formula, solve for x — the MCAT will surprise you.
-Passages on the Chem/Phys section describe experiments, present tables of data, and include diagrams of laboratory setups or physiological systems.
-Your job is to extract the relevant scientific principles, identify what the data reveals, and apply your knowledge to answer questions that often require multi-step reasoning.
+If you are used to simple textbook problems — plug in a formula, solve for x — the MCAT will surprise you.
+Passages describe experiments, show data tables, and include lab or body-system diagrams.
+Your job is to find the key principles, read the data, and reason through multi-step questions.

-For instance, a passage might describe an experiment measuring the rate of an enzyme-catalyzed reaction at varying temperatures.
-You could be asked to interpret an Arrhenius plot, predict how a competitive inhibitor would alter the kinetics, or calculate the activation energy from the data provided — all within the same set of 4 to 6 questions.
+For example, a passage might describe an enzyme reaction measured at different temperatures.
+From one passage, you could be asked to read an Arrhenius plot, predict how an inhibitor would change the kinetics, or calculate the activation energy.
+All of this can come from a single set of 4 to 6 questions.

-Discrete questions, by contrast, tend to be more straightforward but still require conceptual clarity.
-A discrete might ask you to rank the relative acidity of organic molecules or predict the direction of current flow in a galvanic cell.
+Standalone questions are more direct but still need clear thinking.
+You might rank the acidity of organic molecules or predict current flow in a galvanic cell.

 The Foundational Concepts Behind Chem/Phys

-The AAMC organizes Chem/Phys content around two overarching ideas that connect the physical sciences to biological systems.
+The AAMC groups Chem/Phys content around key ideas that link the physical sciences to living systems.

 Concept 4: Physical Principles

-Translational motion, forces, energy, work, fluids, electrostatics, magnetism, circuits, light, and sound — all examined through the lens of living systems.
-You need to understand how physical forces operate at both the macroscopic and molecular level within the body.
+Covers motion, forces, energy, fluids, electrostatics, circuits, light, and sound.
+Every topic is viewed through the lens of living systems.
+You need to see how physical forces work at both the body-wide and molecular level.

 Concept 5: Chemical Interactions

-The nature of chemical bonds, molecular properties, reaction types, thermodynamics, and kinetics as they govern biological processes.
-Expect questions that connect chemical equilibrium to physiological homeostasis and reaction mechanisms to metabolic pathways.
+Covers chemical bonds, molecular properties, reaction types, thermodynamics, and kinetics in biological processes.
+Expect questions linking chemical equilibrium to body balance and reaction pathways to metabolism.

 Molecular Properties & Separations